 3. Earned Value (EV)

-The Project Management Institute defines Earned Value as “the value of work performed expressed in terms of the approved budget assigned to that work for an activity or WBS component.”
+According to the Project Management Institute, the definition of Earned Value is “the value of work performed expressed in terms of the approved budget assigned to that work for an activity or WBS component.”
 Again, in simpler terms, EV reveals the value created from the work done so far.

 For example: Using the same data from above, we again have a planned budget of $100,000 and 10 months for completion.
 After 5 months, you realize that only 30% of the work has been completed.
 How much value has the work actually garnered?